coderRaj07/noteAPI/README.md

-# Note API 📝
+# Note API 📝 (v2 with Redis Cache Implementation)

 This repository contains the source code for a simple Note API that allows users to manage and share notes.
+The v2 version includes Redis cache implementation for enhanced performance.

 ## Technologies Used 🚀